752963e64/752963e64/README.md

 - intermediate game devel (this object handles all the pnj on screen...)
 ```

-### I'll try to say hello in a different way every night from hand.
+### I'll not try to say hello in a different way every night from hand.

 "You've to hate things to move on the next one fiting the purpose.
 Only Aging let you understand this.
 Just don't be sarcastic."